• S&P 500: 5611.85 +30.91 +0.55%

 That said, the most common lease Taco Bell uses is a 20-year NNN lease with four renewal options, occurring every five years.
 These options are often accompanied by rent bumps, but the exact percentages of those escalators vary.

-The average cap rate, or capitalization rate, for a Taco Bell absolute net lease is 5.0%.
-The cap rate is a figure that’s used to analyze a real estate investment’s profitability and return potential.
-Typically, cap rates that land between 5% and 10% are considered good.
-A lower rate on that spectrum, like Taco Bell’s, indicates that the investment is stable and lower risk.
+The average cap rate, or capitalization rate, for a Taco Bell absolute net lease is 5.24%.
+The cap rate of a net lease property is a figure that’s used to analyze a real estate investment’s profitability and return potential.

-Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?
+Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real

 A gross lease involves a predetermined amount that a tenant pays to use a space.
 It doesn’t change due to operating expenses, which landlords generally cover.
 On the other hand, net leases allow landlords to hand off operating expenses to their tenants.